-What responsibility does Gina Haspel, who was appointed CIA Director in May 2018, have for the torture of detainees in a secret prison ("black site") in Thailand?
+What responsibility does Gina Haspel, CIA director from May 2018 until January 2021, have for the torture of detainees in a secret prison (“black site”) in Thailand?
 There are no prospects of investigations in the United States.
-This is why ECCHR uses the principle of universal jurisdiction in Germany: ECCHR has filed a criminal complaint with the German Federal Public Prosecutor (Generalbundesanwalt – GBA) calling for investigations into Haspel’s role in the torture of detainees in Thailand in 2002.
+This is why ECCHR uses the principle of universal jurisdiction in Germany and filed a criminal complaint with the German Federal Public Prosecutor (Generalbundesanwalt) calling for investigations into Haspel’s role in the torture of detainees in Thailand in 2002.
 The submissions against Haspel (from June 2017 and September 2018) are a follow-up to an earlier complaint on the US torture program filed in Germany by ECCHR in December 2014.

 ECCHR is calling for an investigation into the US torture program as a whole and in particular into the members of the administration, the CIA and the military who bear responsibility for the program – including former Defence Secretary Donald Rumsfeld and former CIA Director George Tenet.